 Few tourists come to Malaga with preconceptions.
 Unlike Barcelona with the Sagrada Familia and Granada with the Alhambra, no particular monuments spring to mind when you think of a holiday in Malaga.
 If anything, people tend to have a negative view of the city, not helped by the unattractive high-rises on the outskirts – often the only bit people see as they drive to one of the resorts on the Costa del Sol.
 They might have heard that Picasso was born in Malaga and have the Picasso Museum on their must-visit list.
 But otherwise, Malaga is a blank canvas for many visitors.

 A not-so-typically Andalusian city

-If you’re looking for typical Andalusia, Malaga probably isn’t the place to head for.
+Wondering what to expect on holiday in Malaga in terms of typical Spain?
+If you’re looking for quintessential Andalusia, Malaga probably isn’t the place to head for.
 The city meets hardly any of the stereotypes.
-Malaga is surprisingly modern and European looking, yet there’s enough essence to remind you always that you are indeed in southern Spain.
+Malaga is surprisingly modern and European looking, yet there’s enough to remind you always that you are indeed in southern Spain.

 The flamenco scene is alive and well, the processions at Easter in Malaga rival those in Seville for tradition and plenty of bars and restaurants in the old town come decked with bull-fighting memorabilia.
 Yet this is a city offering cutting-edge art, striking modern architecture and music festivals attracting the world’s best artists.